saurabhmmmut18/contacts-management-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Setup Instructions

+Install dependencies:
+npm install

+Run the Angular application:
+ng serve

+The Angular app will be available at http://localhost:4200.

+## Application Features
+View Contacts: Displays contacts in a paginated table.
+Add/Edit Contacts: A form modal for adding or updating contact details.
+Delete Contacts: Remove contacts directly from the list.
+Pagination: View contacts across multiple pages.

+## Folder Structure
+src/app/components: Contains ContactsComponent, ContactTableComponent, and ContactFormComponent. src/app/services: Contains ContactService, handling HTTP requests. src/app/models: Contains the Contact model defining contact structure.

+## Summary
+The Angular frontend is built for ease of use and scalability, with a responsive interface and modular components.